I Wish Review : A Heartfelt Tale of Two Siblings

 Therefore, when Koichi overhears his fellow class mate talking about the old legend involving passing trains, he and his friends devise an elaborate plan to make it work.
 I Wish, whose original title ‘Kiseki‘, very aptly, translates to ‘Miracle’, explores every moment with a child-like wonder.
 The narrative deeply explores the brothers’ every emotion and sensory pleasure despite the general instability in their life.
 Every other character brings forth different shades to the empathetic drama which allows us to perceive our own self at different ages.

 As much as I Wish benefits from nuanced writing and directing, it also largely works due to the the splendid performance by the child actors.
 In fact, the kids perform as it they are oblivious to the fact that cameras are around them.
 Koreeda seems to have written the narrative to unfold in small episodes.
 At the same time, he has fused them together seamlessly in order to withhold the perfect flow of a drama.
 On the top of it, it has array of scenes that will melt your heart.

 For instance, a kid asks an elderly couple if they had any wish which he can ask on their behalf.
 The old woman replies that her wish had already come true.
 The implication here is that kids coming to stay with them was all the elderly couple could wish for.
 In another sublime moment, when Ryu’s mother asks Ryu why he does not call her or find the time to meet her.
 It is heart-breaking when Ryu responds saying,”you think I’m just like Dad, so I was afraid you wouldn’t like me.”

-“I want you to grow up to be someone who cares about more than just your own life,” Koichi’s father tells him on the phone, succinctly summarizing the film’s definition of maturity, which is less about achieving a dream than accepting one’s place in the larger world, as messy, sad, and wonderful as it can be.
+“I want you to grow up to be someone who cares about more than just your own life,” the father tells Koichi on the phone.
+It concisely summarizes the film’s definition of maturity, which is less about achieving a dream than accepting one’s place in the larger world, as messy, sad, and wonderful as it can be.